Make-School-Courses/FEW-1.2-JavaScript-Foundations/Lessons/Lesson-05.md

 |- package.json
 |- webpack.config.js
 |- /src
  |- index.js
 |- /dist
  |- index.html
 ```

-With this new arrangement your index.html will now need to load bundle.js.
+With this new arrangement, your index.html will now need to load bundle.js.
 Find the script tag and point it to the bundle.js.

 `<script src="bundle.js"></script>`